 Tangy Low Carb Lemon Tart

 Low Carb Lemon Tart is one of the most elegant desserts in my wheelhouse.
 There something about the bright yellow curd and the buttery crust that make this treat a gorgeous addition to the table at any party.

 I came up with this Low Carb Lemon Tart recipe to satisfy my inner Southern California beach-y beach kid, but with a fraction of all the sugar and carbs.
 I call this a tart because baked in a fancy tin can make this dessert quite elegant.

-Using Xylitol, a sugar alcohol, is the no carb sweetener of choice for this Low Carb Lemon Tart, because it really takes the carb count down.
-Xylitol is a low-carb option widely known for the use in sugarless chewing gum and great for dental care.
-You can read more on xylitol here…
+Using Lakanto, a brand name for a sugar alcohol, is the low carb sweetener of choice for this Low Carb Lemon Tart.
+It really takes the carb count way down.
+Lakanto is a fine grain blend of Monkfruit and Erythritol.

 Whether you’re serving this Low Carb Lemon Tart at a backyard BBQ or a fancy schmancy Ladies Lunch it is sure to be just delightful, and all gone within minutes!

 When Meyer Lemons are in season I get bags of them dropped off at my front door step.
 It’s a gift from the gods and I make use of every single one of them.

 Sometimes I can not get through them fast enough so I will juice them an freeze the juice in a mini silicone muffin mold.
 Each mini muffin cup is 1 tbsp.